Gimlyns History, Family Crest & Coats of Arms

 Another 30 words (2 lines of text) are included under the topic Early Gimlyns Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gimlyns family to the New World and Oceana
+Migration of the Gimlyns family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Gimlyns or a variant listed above: Elizabeth, Mary and Robert Gamlin, who sailed to Massachusetts in 1632; Josias Gambling to Virginia in 1636; and William Gambling to Philadelphia in 1846..